 What Is Considered a School Zone in Michigan?

 According to Michigan state law, “school zone” means school property on which a school building is located.
-That also includes the adjacent property.
+This also includes the adjacent property.
 A school zone extends no more than 1,000 feet from the school property line in any direction.

 School Zone Speed Limits Permitted by Michigan Law

-A speed limit on a highway that passes through a school zone is enforced no more than 30 minutes before the first regularly scheduled school session and not more than 30 minutes after the last regularly scheduled school session.
-In these zones, normal speed limits are lowered by up to 20 miles per hour, but no speed limit can be lowered to less than 25 miles per hour.
+A speed limit on a road that passes through a school zone is enforced between 30 minutes before the first regularly scheduled school session until 30 minutes after the last regularly scheduled school session.

-When a school bus’s overhead lights are flashing yellow, drivers should prepare to stop.
-When overhead lights are flashing red, drivers are required to come to a complete stop.
-Drivers should proceed with caution when a school bus’s hazard warning lights are flashing.
+- When overhead lights are flashing red, drivers are required to come to a complete stop.

 Drivers Face Penalties If They Violate These Traffic Laws